 Radicchio is a leafy chicory which has been grown here in Italy since the 1600s.
 It’s very popular here in Veneto, as well as, Trentino and Friuli Venezia Giulia.
 There are different types of radicchio.
 Among the most common is ‘radicchio di Treviso’ which looks like Belgian endive.
 That’s the type I used for this radicchio pasticcio.

-In addition to the radicchio, this pasticcio contains just some shallots, a homemade béchamel, grated Parmigiano and another local cheese called taleggio.
-Taleggio is a soft cow’s milk washed-rind cheese with an interesting, pungent and aromatic taste.
-It is normally ripened for about 40 days.
+Apart from the radicchio, this pasticcio contains just some shallots, a homemade béchamel, grated Parmigiano and another local cheese called taleggio.

 The pasta

-I didn’t make my own lasagne sheets for this recipe.
-Instead, I bought ready-made fresh ones from Giovanni Rana.
-This company makes extra thin lasagne sheets, so you don’t need to precook them!
 However, if you can’t find fresh pasta and don’t want to make your own, dried is fine.
-You will need to blanch the pasta sheets in boiling salted water before assembling your radicchio pasticcio.
-If you want to try your hand at making your own lasagne sheets.
+You will need to blanch the dry pasta sheets in boiling salted water before assembling your radicchio pasticcio.
+If you want to try your hand at homemade lasagna pasta, check out my recipe for making your own lasagne sheets.

 Let me know what you think.